-Running into the aid station at mile 30 I started to lose it.
+For me I felt my first blush with the “impossible” running into the aid station at mile 30 of an ultra-marathon.
+At that point I really started to lose it.
 I could not talk when the volunteer asked if I needed help.
 I just started crying uncontrollably.
 The volunteers were concerned as I am sure they thought I was in pain or injured, but they were mostly happy tears.
 Many of my friends were celebrating their 50th birthdays by challenging themselves.
 Cross country bicycle journeys, wilderness adventures, global travel, the options were all very romantic.
 I loved the underlying statements of these adventures.
 A note to the Universe but more importantly to ourselves — “I am still here”, “this is who I am”, “I can do this”.

 I did not expect to cross the finish line with them yet with every bend in the trail the day became more beautiful.
 Majestic Oaks and Sycamores glowed in the morning mist.
 Purple lupine and golden poppies seemed to pour their color into the fields that lined the trail.
 Each passing mile drew me in more and more to the rhythm, flow, and beauty of the day.
 Past the 10-mile mark where I initially thought I would need to stop I was snapped out of a groove by the blast of Beaver tail slapping against the still morning river surface.